Audience & Market Intelligence

 Bahasa-first with English for lineup authority.
 Serious rock-credibility tone.
 Big group and fanbase travel; strong headliners override price sensitivity.

 LINE is the conversion layer, plus Facebook and YouTube.
-Thai-language copy mandatory, KOL validation.
+Thai-language copy mandatory, KOL (key opinion leaders — regional influencers) validation.
 Short lead time, 2–4 weeks.

 Community-driven, Taglish.
 Emotional, communal, nostalgia tone.
 "Barkada" group decisions.
 Price-sensitive — needs payment plans and bundles.